Kimono: Cost

-In contrast, kimono bought by hobbyists are likely to be less expensive, purchased from second-hand stores with no such sales practices or obligation to buy.
+In contrast, kimonos bought by hobbyists are likely to be less expensive, purchased from second-hand stores with no such sales practices or obligation to buy.
 Hobbyists may also buy cheaper synthetic kimono (marketed as 'washable') brand-new.
 Some enthusiasts also make their own kimono; this may be due to difficulty finding kimono of the right size, or simply for personal choice and fashion.

 Second-hand items are seen as highly affordable; costs can be as little as ¥100 (about US$0.90) at thrift stores within Japan, and certain historic kimono production areas around the country – such as the Nishijin district of Kyoto – are well known for their second-hand kimono markets.
 Kimono themselves do not go out of fashion, making even vintage or antique pieces viable for wear, depending on condition.

 However, even second-hand women's obi are likely to remain somewhat pricey; a used, well-kept and high-quality second-hand obi can cost upwards of US$300, as they are often intricately woven, or decorated with embroidery, goldwork and may be hand-painted.
 Men's obi, in contrast, retail much cheaper, as they are narrower, shorter, and have either very little or no decoration, though high-end men's obi can still retail at a high cost equal to that of a high-end women's obi.

 Types of kimono

 Several different types of kimono exist.
 These varieties are primarily based on formality and gender, with more women's varieties of kimono existing than men's.

 The modern kimono canon was roughly formalised after WWII, following fabric shortages, a generation unfamiliar with wearing kimono in everyday life, and the postwar revival of kimono sales by gofukuya, traditional kimono shops.
 In previous centuries, types of kimono were not as distinct, with factors such as age and social class playing a much larger role in determining kimono types than they do presently.
 Beginning in the Meiji period, and following the Meiji Restoration and the abolition of class distinctions, kimono varieties began to change as Japanese society did, with new varieties being invented for new social situations.

+Kimono are classified not only by form (such as Nagagi or Haori) but also by formality (Furisode, Tomesode, Hōmongi, Tsukesage, Komon, etc.), weaving structure (Sha, Ro, etc.), use of thread (Tsumugi, Chijimi, etc.), fiber material (silk, hemp, cotton, synthetic fibers, etc.), and dyeing method (pre-dyed, post-dyed), among other factors.

+According to The Encyclopedia of Clothing compiled by the Japan Society of Home Economics, kimono are classified according to TPO (time, place, occasion) of wearing into formal wear, semi-formal wear, informal formal wear, and everyday wear.

+In addition, there are items worn only for limited occasions or situations, such as Happi coats worn at festivals, Yukata or Dotera worn at inns, etc. Kimono attire varies depending on the occasion or situation in which it is worn.
+While there are regional differences in types of kimono for each occasion, the following shows general examples.